- 1How to spend one week in Oahu, Hawaii

 Day 6 – Scenic/Physical Activity

-An early one this morning as you head to one of the top spots for a Waikiki sunrise as recommended by the boys at Oahu Photography Tours.
+An early one this morning as you head to one of the top spots for a Waikiki sunrise as recommended by the boys at Hawaii Photography Tours.

 The length of your stroll will of course depend on where you are staying, but you are going to be heading for the Hilton Hawaii Village and then walking around behind it, where you will find a rock jetty that offers a great view of the sun rising over Waikiki.
 The morning I did this there were probably another fifteen people that showed up so the earlier you can secure a spot the better.
 It also means you can capture the great pre-sunrise light too.